+In order to receive academic, meal plan, or housing accommodations, students must be registered with SSWD.
 All requests for accommodations are determined on a case-by-case basis by a Disability Specialist.
-Accommodations are individualized and flexible.
-They do not ensure academic success, but they provide equal access to success during a student’s time at Loyola University.
+Students can register with SSWD at any point during their academic career, but we strongly recommend that this process begin as early as possible as accommodations are not retroactive.
+Accommodations do not ensure academic success, but they provide equal access to success during a student’s time at Loyola University.

 What is a reasonable accommodation?

 According to Section 504 of the Vocational Rehabilitation Act & the Americans with Disabilities Act, a reasonable accommodation is: